ltw-webdev-1/curriculum/intro.md

       - Fully responsive interactive wireframes

   - content: |
-      ## High expectations
+      ## How to succeed in Web Dev

       *Coding is a different mindset—and will be difficult for most*

-      - Attend every class
+      - [ ] Attend every class & lab
-      - Do all the work
+      - [ ] Do all the work
-      - Put in the effort
+      - [ ] Put in the effort
-      - Watch the videos before class
+      - [ ] Watch the videos before class
+      - [ ] Use the resources available: teachers, TAs, lab time
+      - [ ] Always ask for help

+  - content: |
+      ## You will struggle & fail*

+      *\*Fail in the make mistakes sense, not in the fail the course sense*

+      - It’s okay to struggle
+      - It’s to make mistakes & have to start over
+      - It’s okay to need help

+      **Some of the best learning comes from failure**
+    notes: |
+      > “Take chances, make mistakes & get messy.”
+      > — Miss Frizzle

   - content: |
       ## Getting help